supercoderguy/apollo/README.md

 `"on-failure"` — `runsv` restarts a service's `run` script whenever it exits, forever, by default).

-**Services with a runit `down` file (starts disabled) are skipped by default, not converted.** `down` usually marks one of several mutually-exclusive alternatives for the same role — e.g. a whole set of agetty variants for consoles that may or may not exist on a given machine, with only the applicable one(s) enabled — and apollo has no "loaded but not started" state to preserve that with, so converting one means it auto-starts immediately regardless of whether it's actually applicable here.
-Found on a real boot: importing an entire `/etc/sv/` wholesale, `down` files and all, produced over a dozen simultaneously crash-looping agetty units (one per possible console type) plus a duplicate time-sync daemon fighting an already-running one for the same lock file — all from services that were deliberately disabled at the source.
+**Services with a runit `down` file (starts disabled) are also skipped by default, not converted** — a secondary safety net on top of pointing `<src>` at `/var/service` (above), for the services that *are* enabled but still meant to start held down until something else brings them up (`sv up`, or a hardware-detection script). apollo has no "loaded but not started" state to preserve that with, so converting one means it auto-starts immediately regardless.
 Pass `--include-down` to convert these anyway if you really want them (each still gets a `# NOTE:` comment and a printed warning, same as the two items below).

+Found on a real boot, from both problems at once: importing all of `/etc/sv/` wholesale (instead of `/var/service`) produced over a dozen simultaneously crash-looping agetty units — one per console type Void ships an `agetty-*` service for, whether or not that console actually exists on this machine — plus a duplicate time-sync daemon fighting an already-running one for the same lock file.

 **A re-import doesn't remove anything on its own — use `--clean` for a full re-import, or old generated units linger.** Found the hard way: